No matter how capable your team members are individually, they’ll never shine if they can’t work together.

 Another thing I find super-useful are Plaky’s board automations, which make my daily work so much easier.
 Instead of having to manually assign team members to tasks, I can, for example, arrange that when a task gets a due date, the right team member is assigned to it.
 Plus, I can get an instant notification when a particular task’s status changes if I’m subscribed to it.

-The only downside of Plaky is that it currently integrates only with Clockify and Pumble — 2 other tools developed by CAKE.com (reviews of these 2 apps are also on this list).
+The only downside is that for now Plaky integrates with Clockify and Pumble alone — 2 other tools developed by CAKE.com (reviews of these 2 apps are also on this list).
 However, these 3 tools provide you with an all-encompassing productivity suite (project management, time tracking, and communication), so you have all you need to successfully manage your team.

 What’s new in Plaky?